Covariant holographic negativity from the entanglement wedge in AdS$_3/$CFT$_2$: Entanglement negativity

 where $|e^{(1)}_i\rangle$ and $|e^{(2)}_j\rangle$ are the bases for the Hilbert spaces $\mathcal{H}_1$ and $\mathcal{H}_2$.
 The entanglement negativity for the bipartite mixed state configuration $A\equiv A_1 \cup A_2$ may then be defined as the logarithm of the trace norm of the partially transposed reduced density matrix as

 where the trace norm $\mathrm{Tr}|\rho_A^{T_2}|$ is given by the sum of absolute eigenvalues of $\rho_A^{T_2}$.
 The entanglement negativity satisfies certain properties in quantum information theory namely it is additive, monotonic, and obeys the monogamy inequality however it is not convex.
 It is a computable measure which provides the upper bound on the distillable entanglement of the mixed state under consideration.
-For extended many body quantum systems however it is extremely difficult to evaluate, although a formal definition may be obtained through a replica technique and associated twist field operators.

-Interestingly for bipartite states in $(1+1)$-dimensional conformal field theories($\mathrm{CFT_{1+1}}$) it is possible to explicitly determine the entanglement negativity through a replica technique as described in \cite{Calabrese:2012ew,Calabrese:2012nk,Calabrese:2014yza}.
-This technique involves the construction of the quantity $\mathrm{Tr} \big(\,\rho_A^{T_{2}}\big)^{n}$ for even $n=n_e$ and its analytic continuation to $n_e\to 1$ which leads to the following expression
+Interestingly for bipartite states in $(1+1)$-dimensional conformal field theories($CFT_{1+1}$s) it is possible to explicitly compute the entanglement negativity through a replica technique as described in \cite{Calabrese:2012ew,Calabrese:2012nk,Calabrese:2014yza}.
+This technique involves the quantity $\mathrm{Tr} \big(\,\rho_A^{T_{2}}\big)^{n}$ for even $n=n_e$ and its analytic continuation to $n_e\to 1$ which leads to the following expression